Last Updated: 8/28/22 | August 28th, 2022

 After seeing the palace, learn about the country’s tragic, not-too-distant history.
 The Tuol Sleng Genocide Museum is a former school where the Khmer Rouge interrogated and tortured people in the 1970s.
 You’ll see rusty beds and torture devices, in sharp contrast to the beautiful trees and lovely jasmine smell in the gardens.
 Admission is $5 USD for adults and $3 USD for anyone under 18.

-Afterward, head to the Killing Fields, about 14km from Tuol Sleng.
+Afterward, head to the Killing Fields, about 14 kilometers (9 miles) from Tuol Sleng.
 Although a visit to Choeung Ek (the best-known site) may not be the most cheerful way to spend an afternoon, it makes for a hallowed and memorable experience, a testament to the dangers of uncontested power.
 You won’t believe the memorial building in the center that is filled with skulls.
-Admission is only $3 USD; expect to pay at least $15 USD for a return-trip tuk-tuk ride.
+Admission is $6 USD; expect to pay around $15 USD for a return-trip tuk-tuk (which you can share with a couple people to split the cost).

 (Tip: Visit the museum before heading to the Killing Fields, as it will open your eyes to the atrocities that happened here.)